 - Preheat your oven to 350°F. Melt your butter on the stove or by microwaving on high in 20-second intervals, stirring in between until completely liquefied.
 Set melted butter aside to cool.2 tablespoons unsalted butter

-- Cut your bread into cubes, about 1-inch long on each side, and set aside.10 slices stale bread
+- Cut your bread into cubes, about 1-inch long on each side, and set aside.10 ounces stale bread

 - In a large mixing bowl, whisk together eggs, milk, sugar, vanilla extract, and your cooled melted butter.2 large eggs, 2 cups milk, ⅓ cup granulated sugar, 1 teaspoon vanilla extract